sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 ```
 Here, we define the objective function for the optimization as drag without any constraints.
 The scale value of 0.001 is chosen to aid the optimizer in taking a physically appropriate first step (i.e., not too large that the subsequent calculations go unstable due to a large, non-physical deformation).
 We could impose a constraint on the maximum thickness, for instance, or add a lift constraint.
 Constraints will be discussed in the next tutorial on 3D design.

+The SLSQP optimizer from the SciPy package for Python is the default optimizer called by the shape_optimization.py script.
+In addition to the hooks to the objective and gradient functions, this optimizer accepts options for the maximum number of optimizer iterations (OPT_ITERATIONS), requested accuracy (OPT_ACCURACY), and design variable bounds (BOUND_DV, plus or minus this value).
+During the optimization process, the SLSQP optimizer will call the flow and adjoint problems as necessary to take the next step in the design space.
+However, note that the optimizer will often make multiple function calls per major optimizer iteration in order to compute the next step size.

 The DEFINITION_DV is the list of design variables.
 For the airfoil problem, we want to minimize the drag by changing the surface profile shape.
 To do so, we define a set of Hicks-Henne bump functions.
 Each design variable is separated by a semicolon, although **note that there is no final semicolon at the end of the list**.
 The first value in the parentheses is the variable type, which is 1 for a Hicks-Henne bump function.
 The second value is the scale of the variable (typically left as 1.0).
 The name between the vertical bars is the marker tag where the variable deformations will be applied.
 Only the airfoil surface will be deformed in this problem.
 The final two values in the parentheses specify whether the bump function is applied to the upper (1) or lower (0) side and the x-location of the bump between 0 and 1 (we assume a chord of 1.0 for the Hicks-Henne bumps), respectively.
 Note that there are many other types of design variables available in SU2, and each has their own specific input format.
 3D design variables based on the free-form deformation approach (FFD) will be discussed in the next tutorial.

 ### Running SU2

-A continuous adjoint methodology for obtaining surface sensitivities is implemented for several equation sets within SU2.
-For this problem, a formulation based on the Euler equations in a rotating reference frame is used.
+The continuous adjoint methodology for obtaining surface sensitivities is implemented for several equation sets within SU2.
 After solving the direct flow problem, the adjoint problem is also solved which offers an efficient approach for calculating the gradient of an objective function with respect to a large set of design variables.
 This leads directly to a gradient-based optimization framework.
 With each design iteration, the direct and adjoint solutions are used to compute the objective function and gradient, and the optimizer drives the shape changes with this information in order to minimize the objective.
 Two other SU2 tools are used to compute the gradient from the adjoint solution (SU2_DOT) and deform the computational mesh (SU2_DEF) during the process.

 To run this design case, follow these steps at a terminal command line:
  1. Move to the directory containing the config file (rot_NACA0012.cfg) and the mesh file (mesh_NACA0012_rot.su2).
 Assuming that SU2 tools were compiled, installed, and that their install location was added to your path, the shape_optimization.py script, SU2_CFD, SU2_DOT, and SU2_DEF should all be available.